rhjensen79/vra-extensibility/Multi_Notify/README.md

 ### Email
 Email have been tested with AWS Simple Email service, but should work with all smtp servers.
+Guide on how to setup will come later.

 ### MS Teams
 Add an incoming webhook to a Teams channel: